Multi-Objective Feature Selection Using Non-dominated Sorting Mechanisms and Bi-Directional Elimination for Heart Disease Classification

 How to Cite

 Ali, M. U., Kabiru, A., & Haruna, C. (2024).
 Multi-Objective Feature Selection Using Non-dominated Sorting Mechanisms and Bi-Directional Elimination for Heart Disease Classification.
 LAUTECH JOURNAL OF COMPUTING AND INFORMATICS , 4(2), 1-14.
-Retrieved from http://laujci.lautech.edu.ng/index.php/laujci/article/view/119
+Retrieved from https://laujci.lautech.edu.ng/index.php/laujci/article/view/119